 Watch this step by step video to see how you can create your own cinder inspired seating.

-For those who dream of a garden packed with scent-ridden flowers, plants and aromatic herbs - make this dream a reality with a plant stand.
+If you dream of a garden packed with more flowers, plants and aromatic herbs - make this dream a reality with a plant stand.
 With various plant stands to choose from, you can begin to add all your personal touches to your garden without taking up tons of room.

 With a choice of plant stands to choose from, you can begin to add all your personal touches to your garden without taking up tons of room.

-When you have a garden area which is really tiny, you need to be creative and make the most of all the space around you, including the wall garden design.
+When you have a really tiny garden, you need to be creative to make the best of all the area around you, including the wall garden design.

 Don't have enough room for a plant stand or a trellis?
-Not to worry, create a truly unique garden by using old tins, jars and what ever else you can find and use them to plant your flowers and herbs.
+Not to worry, create a truly unique garden by using old tins, jars, and whatever else you can find and use them to plant your flowers and herbs.

 Watch this video for a greater insight into stackable planters and vertical gardens.

 This may seem like an obvious choice, but they're a great accessory to be reminded of.
 Garden planters come in various shapes and sizes to suit your garden's dimension and the amount of space your garden holds.